V4Fire/Client/src/form/b-input/README.md

 ## Usage

-The component has two base scenarios of usage:
+The component several base scenarios of usage:

 ### A simple standalone input component

 ```
 < b-input :value = myValue | @onActionChange = console.log($event)

-/// The component loads data from a provider
-< b-input :dataProvide = 'MyProvider' | @onActionChange = console.log($event)
 ```

 ### A component that tied with some form